CRIMINAL RECORD CLEARING

 If you have a criminal conviction, we understand how important your case is to you and work hard to make the process simple, transparent, and hassle-free.
 Join the thousands of clients that have expunged their criminal records with Lifeback Legal, your leading post-conviction relief law firm.
 Learn more about the expungement process on our Lifeback Legal website or take our free online eligibility test to determine which form of relief you qualify for and sign-up online today.
 You can also request a free consultation below.

-Lifeback Legal is the criminal record clearing division of the Law Firm of Shea M. Randall.
+Lifeback Legal is the criminal record clearing division of the Law Firm of Randall & Johnson.
 We are a full service Law Firm — from gathering documentation, hand-crafting petitions, and dealing with the headache of the Courts.
 We will appear on your behalf to show the Court that you deserve relief.

 REQUEST A FREE CONSULTATION